castro-gzlz/mr-plotter/README.md

 | H_He |0.01, 0.02, 0.05, 0.1, 0.2, 0.5, 1, 2, 5, 10, and 20 (%) | H/He mass fraction of the planet|
 | colors_lf2014 | Any color | Colors of each curve |

-**Note:** To plot several [Lopez & Fortney et al. (2014)](https://ui.adsabs.harvard.edu/abs/2014ApJ...792....1L/abstract) models you can include as many values as you want, separated by commas, similar to [example4.ini](https://github.com/castro-gzlz/mr-plotter/blob/main/config/example4.ini).
+<sub> **Note:** To plot several [Lopez & Fortney et al. (2014)](https://ui.adsabs.harvard.edu/abs/2014ApJ...792....1L/abstract) models you can include as many values as you want, separated by commas, similar to [example4.ini](https://github.com/castro-gzlz/mr-plotter/blob/main/config/example4.ini). </sub>

 ##### Turbet et al. (2020)